 Population-based screening is an organised, systematic and integrated process of testing for signs of cancer or pre-cancerous conditions in populations without obvious symptoms.
 Programs target specific populations and/or age groups where evidence shows screening to be most effective.

-Screen-detected cervical cancers less likely to cause death than cervical cancers diagnosed in never-screened women
+Screen-detected bowel cancers less likely to cause death than bowel cancers diagnosed in people never invited to screen